A list of national and international scholarship opportunities for outstanding undergraduates and recent graduates.

 Wellstone Fellowship for Social Justice °

 Supports one year of work in the Washington D.C. office of Families U.S.A., a national organization for health care consumers, beginning in August.
 The fellowship aims to expand the pool of talented social justice advocates from underrepresented racial and ethnic minority groups.
 The Wellstone Fellow plays a key role in the organization's outreach to communities of color, and in efforts to overcome health disparities.
 Offers the opportunity to learn about health care policy issues, grassroots organizing and advocacy.
 Preference is for an individual who has completed a college degree in any field by the beginning of the award year (i.e. SENIORS, GRADUATES, GRADUATE STUDENTS).
 Selection criteria include experience with, or demonstrated interest in, working with communities of color.
 Stipend of $38,000 plus health benefits.
 Carries a service commitment.
-Campus contact: Sally Lieberman, email@example.com.
+Campus contact: Timothy Jones, email@example.com.
 Information and application materials will be available at FamiliesUSA.org

 Commonwealth Scholarships °